pcbrendel/pcbrendel.github.io/causality/tutorials/uc_tutorial.md

 ---

 ## Overview

-This tutorial will demonstrate how to adjust for an uncontrolled confounder.
+Observational studies often lack data on important confounders.
+When an unmeasured variable *U* confounds the exposure–outcome relationship, standard regression cannot remove the bias—and as we will see, omitting *U* can materially inflate the estimated effect.
+[Quantitative bias analysis (QBA)](/causality/bias_qba/) makes that systematic uncertainty explicit by encoding assumptions about *U* in **bias parameters** and using them to obtain a bias-adjusted estimate.

+Here we work through a probabilistic variant: specify a model for P(*U* \| *X*, *Y*, *C*), use those parameters to predict *U* (or its probability) for each row, and propagate uncertainty with bootstrap resampling.
+Instead of scanning a table of scenarios, we embed the bias model in the analysis and examine how the adjusted estimate changes when the parameter inputs are correct or wrong.

+We simulate data with a known causal effect, show the bias when *U* is unobserved, and implement two adjustment methods: regression weighting and stochastic imputation.

 First, generate a dataset of 100,000 rows with the following binary variables:

 * *X* = Exposure (1 = exposed, 0 = not exposed)
 * *Y* = Outcome (1 = outcome, 0 = no outcome)